TREASURIES-Yields hit four-month highs on hopes for bigger stimulus package

 “The broadly accepted narrative is that a Democratic sweep is going to be bearish for Treasuries, but now there are people interested in taking the other side of the argument, saying that the likely increase in regulation and taxation could be quite negative for economic growth, particularly if the fiscal stimulus is not as targeted,” de Pass said.

-Benchmark 10-year note yields US10YT=RR were last up two basis points on the day at 0.814% after earlier reaching 0.836%, the highest since June 9.
-The yield curve between two-year and 10-year notes US2US0=TWEB steepened as far as 68 basis points, the most since June 8.
+Benchmark 10-year note yields US10YT=RR rose two basis points on the day at 0.813% after earlier reaching 0.836%, the highest since June 9.
+The yield curve between two-year and 10-year notes US2US0=TWEB steepened as far as 68 basis points, the widest spread since June 8.

-Yields on 20-year bonds US20YT=RR rose two basis points to 1.380% before the Treasury Department will auction $22 billion of the debt later on Wednesday.
+The Treasury Department saw solid demand for a $22 billion sale of 20-year bonds on Wednesday.

 Price